rawilk/laravel-settings/docs/advanced-usage/custom-generators.md

 ## ContextSerializer

-The context serializer is responsible for taking a `Rawilk\Settings\Support\Context` object and converting it into a string suitable for storage.
-By default, the package will use the `ContextSerializer` class, which will use php's `serialize` method to convert the context into a string.
-If you're using the `ReadableKeyGenerator`, or a custom one of your own, we recommend using the `DotNotationContextSerializer` class instead, which doesn't rely on php's `serialize` method.
-You may also make your own context serializer by implementing the
+The context serializer is responsible for taking a `Context` object and converting it into a string suitable for storage.
+By default, the package will use the `KeyValueContextSerializer` class.
+You may also make your own context serializer by implementing the `ContextSerializer` interface.
-`Rawilk\Settings\Contracts\ContextSerializer` interface.

 Here is what a custom context serializer might look like:

 ```php
 use Rawilk\Settings\Contracts\ContextSerializer;